giantswarm/docs/src/content/general/architecture/openstack/index.md

 To determine the right sizing in terms of cores and RAM, you need to know what kind of workloads will be run on the cluster and how much resources they need.
 Note that even if average load might be low, you should also account for peak load times as well as startup-peaks (i.e. some apps need a lot of resources just for their startup).

 ## Control resource assignment <I AM THINKING ON MOVING TO A STANDALONE PAGE AND UPDATE IT>

 One of the golden rules of Kubernetes is proper resource assignment.
-This is hard to do, especially for developers which are not used to profiling their applications under different scenarios.
-But the resource definition is a [key configuration](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) part that allows Kubernetes to schedule, limit, control and scale the applications.
+This is hard to do, especially for developers who are not used to profiling their applications under different scenarios.
+Regardless, the [resource definition](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) is a key configuration part that allows Kubernetes to schedule, limit, control and scale the applications.
 So our recommendation [is to define resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for most of your applications running in the clusters.
 That said, there is some controversy about defining CPU limits due to how Kernels manage the CPU quota assigned to the containers.
-There have been some fixes in the latest Kernel versions which improve the situation.
+There have been fixes in the latest Kernel versions which improve the situation.
 To learn more, we encourage you to [check this Kubecon video](https://www.youtube.com/watch?v=UE7QX98-kO0) or talk to your Account Engineer.

-Further, to enforce the definition of resources, [Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/) helps set the defaults if a user forgets to add those.
-At the same time, [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) enables cluster operators to assign a predetermined amount of resources to each namespace.
-Thus, protecting other workloads.
+Furthermore, to enforce the definition of resources, [Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/) helps set the defaults if a user forgets to add those.
+At the same time, [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) enable cluster operators to assign a predetermined amount of resources to each namespace, thus, protecting other workloads.

 ## Further Reading